 Here’s how to get started with Cursive.

 First, if you haven’t already, download IntelliJ here.
 If you don’t have a licence for the Ultimate Edition, the free Community Edition is fine.
 IntelliJ is available for Windows, Mac OS X, and Linux.
-Cursive will work with IntelliJ versions from the last two years, currently 15, 2016.x and 2017.1.
+Cursive will work with IntelliJ versions from the last two years, currently 2016.x, 2017.1 and the new 2017.2 EAP.

 If you’re starting IntelliJ for the first time, it will ask you to select the plugins you’d like to use from the list of bundled plugins.
 It’s a good idea to disable plugins you know you’ll never use to improve startup time and memory use.
 If you change your mind later, you can always re-enable them in Settings→Plugins.